macabeus/event-sourcing-example/README.md

 ## Database

 We have two databases: Amnesia (Elixir wrapper of Mnesia) and DETS.
-One of the greatest points of event sourcing is the preference of in-memmory database, and Mnesia is an in-memmory database built-in Erlang.
+One of the greatest points of event sourcing is the preference of in-memory database, and Mnesia is an in-memory database built-in Erlang.
 Mnesia is an oriented document store, but, for a bank system, it is better to use a relational database to store the accounts, transactions...
 Then, the Amnesia gives a flavour for Mnesia, also gives a better semantic on Elixir code.
 In order to store the events, I chose DETS, because using it is possible to store and retrive a struct easily.

 The function of Snapshotter process is to create a copy of Mnesia tables every time 5 events are resolved and save the copy on disk, in order to, when we need to restore the previous state of the application, we don't need to resolve each event again.